MakeContributions/naming-conventions/README.md

 # Contribution Guidelines
 ### Folder naming
+Here has some specification for its:
-The **Folder**'s name should be the programming language name, it should be **ASCII** characters and could we special characters, example:
+- The **Folder**'s name should be the programming language name
+- It should be on **ASCII** characters
+- Could have special characters
+- Should be on the **lower case**

+Example:
 ```
 - c#
 - c++